 Configurati on Item Manda tory Description Resource Pool Yes The resource pool allows you to access your own execution resources.
 When executing a task, you can select an agent in the resource pool to execute the task.
 This improves the task execution efficiency and does not depend on public resources of CodeArts.
-ID No You can enter a number of 3 to 128 characters.
+ID No You can enter a number of 1 to 128 characters.
 Tag No Set tags for the current task as required.
 The tags are separated by spaces.
 Each task can be associated with a maximum of 10 tags.
-Module No Module of the current test case.
+Module No Module of the current test suite.
 The module list comes from the project settings.
-For details, see Setting Modules.
+For details, see Setting Modules .
 Processor No Person who needs to complete the test task.
 Environmen t Parameters No Environment parameters can be referenced by parameters, checkpoints, variables, and URLs of test steps in the entire project.
 Max.
 Duration Yes The longest time taken for executing a test case.
 Cases exceeding this limit will fail.
 The task continues until the last case is complete.
-The value can be minute-level, hour-level, or day-level.
-Configure Test Suite Parameters No Add new parameters or modify existing global parameters of the test suite.
+Overwrite Test Suite Parameters No You can set advanced parameters for a test suite, and overwrite global parameters in a test suite.
+A maximum of three global parameters can be overwritten.
 Execute Yes There are two types.
-By default, the task is executed only once. • Once: The test suite is executed only once. • Regularly: After you set an execution frequency, the test suite is executed periodically.
+By default, the task is executed only once.
+Once: The test suite is executed only once.
+Regularly: After you set an execution frequency, the test suite is executed periodically.
 Set this parameter to daily.
 Start Yes There are two execution modes.
-By default, the task is executed immediately. • Immediately: The task is executed immediately after it is executed. • At specific time: The task is executed after a specified time.
-Sequence Yes There are two modes.
+By default, the task is executed immediately.
+Immediately: The task is executed immediately after it is executed.
+At specific time: The task is executed after a specified time.

+Configurati on Item Manda tory Description Sequence Yes There are two modes.
 The default mode is Serial.
 Serial: Test cases in the API test suite are executed in serial mode.
 Parallel: Test cases in the API test suite are executed in parallel mode.